GENERAL TERMS AND CONDITIONS (T&C)

 2. If a Buyer is in default with the payment of one or several vehicles ordered in a collective order, then the Seller may exercise a right of retention and deny the handover of additional documents (such as registration certificates) or of additional vehicles unless and until all vehicles have been paid in full.

 3. If, within the context of a collective order, default occurs due to the non-payment of one or several of the ordered vehicles, then the Seller may entirely or partially withdraw from the purchase agreement.
+If a purchase agreement that was made on the basis of a collective order ceases to exist with respect to even a single vehicle ordered, then the Buyer forfeits any right to a discount for all other vehicles ordered as part of the collective order.

 2. The agreement and the entirety of the legal relations between the Parties are subject to the governing law, with the exemption of the UN Sales Convention (CISG).